What to do in the area

 Bike hire available, tearoom and snack bar.
 Fabulous events throughout the season.
 An excellent day out for all the family.

 Dumfries and Galloway is becoming known for its landscape sculptures.
-See works by Henry Moore or Rodin at Glenkiln, or Andy Goldsworthy’s Striding Arches in various locations.
+See works by various artists at Glenkiln, or Andy Goldsworthy’s Striding Arches in various locations.

 A recent addition to the local attractions is the Crawick Multiverse, situated just north of Sanquhar.
 The Crawick Multiverse is a spectacular artland and events venue designed by world renowned landscape artist Charles Jenks.
 It utilises landscape art to transform a former open cast coal mine into an outdoor space that can be enjoyed by future generations.